nus-cs2113-AY2223S2/ip/docs/README.md

 Expected output:

-Shows the item that has been marked as done.
+Shows the reminder that has been marked as done.
 ```
 mark 2
 _________________